imagineLife/big-site/content/mongo/performance/optimizie-crud.md

 - don't work on array field values
 - don't work on embedded docs
 - only work in sharded collections with the shard key
+- IMPORTANT: THE `_id` field is important and interacts with the coverage of a query